 Enjoy traditional golf in the gorgeous highland scenery of Lochranza at the north end of the Isle of Arran.
-There is no need to book; you are welcome to just turn up, pay and play golf how it used to be: part of the local culture.
+There is no need to book; you are welcome to just turn up, pay and play.

-The course was established by Lochranza villagers in 1898 and stretches along the lush, even parkland of the glen towards the head of the sea loch.
-Its challenges include four fairways that cross the mountain burn.
+The course, established by Lochranza villagers in 1898, stretches along the lush, even parkland of the glen towards the head of the sea loch.
+Its challenges include four fairways that cross the mountain burn Chalmadale Waters.

 Lochranza Golf Course lies in a National Scenic Area and Site of Importance for Nature Conservation Local inhabitants include red deer and red squirrels.
 Look up and you may be lucky enough to see golden eagles soaring , so don't forget to bring your camera as well as your golf clubs!